 Board game enthusiast Scott Nicholson reviews a new game each week showing you the pieces and rules of play, as well and demonstrating the game with friends.
 This weeks game, Hoopla, is a party game where everyone is on one team together.

-Let Grandmaster Alexandra Kosteniuk teach you how to play a simple game of chess!
-This video tutorial will have you up on your feet, just begging to play a game of chess with someone.
+Let Grandmaster Alexandra Kosteniuk teach you how to play a game of chess in this chess video tutorial.

 Chess is an amazing game of strategy, albeit pretty tough if you're playing against a good player.
 With the right strategies, however, you can become a pro in no time.
 This video will teach you some basic moves and strategies, as well as a way of thinking while playing, that will help you excel!